cbaldassari/gmm_embedding_init/README.md

-Graph Machine Learning for  EM Initialization: a study on US Wholesale Electricity Markets
+#Graph Machine Learning for  EM Initialization: a study on US Wholesale Electricity Markets

+by
+Carlo Mari,
+Cristiano Baldassari.